lark-davis/BTO-to-Kaleidoscope-converter/README.md

 'NOTES' = 'BATCH.NAME'

-Many of the columns from BTO Pipeline's results have been removed.
-Certain columns share the same names, like 'TIME'.
+Certain columns share the same names, like 'TIME', 'LATITUDE', 'LONGITDUDE', etc. Note that many of the columns from BTO Pipeline's results have been removed.

 ## COLUMNS IN CONVERTED FILE